 MAF has deployed a disaster response team in northern Mozambique to respond to Cyclone Kenneth.
-The category 4 storm hit on Thursday 25 April, with winds of 140mph cutting a devastating pathway across the northern province of Cabo Delgado.
+The category 4 storm hit on Thursday 25 April.
+Winds of 140mph cut a devastating pathway across the northern province of Cabo Delgado.

-Members of MAF’s DR Team travelled to the area on Friday and were able to carry our aerial assessments for the INCG (Moz Disaster Management Agency), yesterday, Saturday 27 April.
+Members of MAF’s Disaster Response Team travelled were able to carry our aerial assessments for the Mozambique Disaster Management Agency (INCG), yesterday, Saturday 27 April.

 Gemma Connel, the head of the regional Office for the Co-ordination of Humanitarian Affairs (OCHA), was on the assessment flight for the aid agency OCHA and described what she saw on the news agency’s Twitter feed.
 ‘We’ve just come back from an aerial assessment where we’ve seen some of the villages that were hardest hit by the eye of Cyclone Kenneth.
 These villages have been been entirely wiped out, they look like they’ve been run over by a bulldozer.